F5Networks/terraform-provider-bigip/docs/userguide/F5OS/f5os-qsg.rst

    a.
 Use ``bigip-velos`` to save your plan.

 3. Use ``Terraform Apply`` to execute the changes defined by your Terraform configuration and create, update, or destroy resources.
-   To perform exactly the previous example actions, run the following command to apply the plan.
+   To perform the previous example actions, run the following ``apply`` command and apply the plan:

    ``terraform apply "bigip-velos"``